red-isbe/isbe-contracts/docs/generated/tokens/erc721/extensions/cap.md

 Interface for implementing a capped total supply for ERC721 tokens.
 It includes functionality to initialize a supply cap, emit related events, and handle cap validation errors.

-_Provides: - `initializeCap`: A function to set the maximum allowable token supply. - `CapSet`: An event emitted when the cap is successfully set. - `CapIsZero`, `NewCapIsLessThanTotalSupply`, and `CapExceeded`: Custom errors to enforce and validate cap-related rules.
+_Provides: - `initializeCap`: A function to set the maximum allowable token supply. - `CapSet`: An event emitted when the cap is successfully set. - `NewCapIsLessThanTotalSupply`, and `CapExceeded`: Custom errors to enforce and validate cap-related rules.
 This interface must be implemented by any ERC721 token contract with a supply cap mechanism._